COVID 19 VIRUS RESPONSE:

-• Purchased a Hamilton T1 ventilator for use by Emergency Management in the ambulance and if needed in the CDT or airplane transport to Puerto Rico.
+- Purchased a portable Hamilton T1 ventilator for use in the ambulance and ,if needed, transferred to the CDT or airplane.

-• Purchased a fumigation machine for Emergency Management to effectively sanitize large areas such as the ferry dock waiting area, the ferry, ATM stations, schools and other heavily trafficked areas on the island.
+- Purchased a fumigation machine in order to effectively sanitize large areas such as the ferry dock waiting area, the ferry, atm stations, schools and other heavily trafficked areas on the island.

-• Coordinated and sponsored a visit from an emergency expert from Bayamon Dr. Carlos Santiago on request of the OMME director to train local emergency personnel in response to this type of crisis and specifically trained attending to people with limited mobility in their home.
+- Coordinated and sponsored a visit from an emergency Doctor who trained local emergency personnel response to the Covid19 virus and specifically in attending people with limited mobility in their home.

 ViequesLove formed to provide aide to Vieques after Hurricane Maria struck the island on September 20th, 2017 and the first to land a plane full of satellite phones and supplies five days after the storm.
 Our volunteers worked around the clock to secure lives, provide necessities, and provide support where it was most needed.
 Since then, we have focused on preparing the island for another event and collaborating with all organizations working toward a sustainable resilient future.

 Support Our Work